GIScience/openrouteservice-docs/docs/source/api.rst

 .. centered:: **&**\ ``parameter``\ **=**\ ``value``

-If you don't get the picture, you can look at the `Example`_ below.
+If you don't get the picture, you can look at the :ref:`example-ref` below.

 There are two types of parameters: